facebookincubator/dhcplb/vagrant/README.md

 A VM that runs `dhcplb` configured to redirect traffic to the VM above.

+TODO: describe config.

 ### `dhcprelay` VM

 A VM that runs `dhcrelay` configured to relay traffic to the VM above.
+The config is in `/etc/default/isc-dhcp-relay`.

 ### `dhcpclient` VM